defdeveu/code.ios.Vulnabank/README.md

 # VulnaBank
-### defdeveu. iOS secdev exam app.
+### defdev's iOS development security exam app.

-> This branch is a work in progress, and enables the app to build and run on M1.
-However additional steps are still needed:
-> 1. Close XC
-> 2. run: *pod install*
-> 3. Open the project via the localy updated *vulnabankIOs.xcworkspace*

-The application is the exam material for a ‘Secure iOS Coding' course.
-The application has some serious security issues while providing ‘life like’ functionality (of a banking app).
+This deliberately vulnerable application (DVA) is exam material used in the ‘Development security in iOS' blue level course by Zsombor Kovács (huobb0).
+The application has some serious security issues while providing ‘life like’ functionality (of a conceptual banking app).

+### Build/Run

+Note, that the main purpose with this app is code review, so building and installation is possibly not the major concern in using it as a learning and practicing material.

+- git clone (the 'main' branch is sufficient for the purpose)
+- `pod install`
+- Open the vulnabankIOs._xcworkspace_ in Xcode

 ### Technology stack